VET APPROVED

 How Long Can Dogs Go Without Needing the Bathroom?

-Until about 6 months old, dogs can only hold their pee for about one hour for every month of age.
-For instance, a 4-month-old puppy can go roughly 4 hours before needing to go outside.
+Until about 6 months old, dogs can only hold their pee for 2 to 3 hours, depending on their exact age.
+For instance, a 4-month-old puppy may be able to go roughly 2–3 hours before needing to go outside.

-After roughly 6 months, your dog should be able to hold their pee for up to 6 hours.
+After roughly 6 months, your dog should be able to hold their pee for longer, up to 5–6 hours.
 Consider your dog’s age and tendencies before setting a schedule, ensuring you make extra trips home during the day when they’re a small puppy.

 Conclusion